stridecolossus/JOVE/docs/blog/part-5-terrain/galaxy.md

 Notes:

-* Only scalar and boolean values are supported.
+* Only scalar (int, float) and boolean values are supported.

 * Booleans are represented as integer values.